 Almost half of tested samples of commercial high-fructose corn syrup (HFCS) contained mercury, which was also found in nearly a third of 55 popular brand-name food and beverage products where HFCS is the first- or second-highest labeled ingredient, according to two new U.S. studies.

-Doctors who encourage their patients to drink diet soda do not understand how unhealthy it is.
+Doctors who encourage their patients to drink diet pop do not understand how unhealthy it is.
 Doctors only know what they are taught in school.
 Most of the higher education institutions in Western society have been infiltrated by very rich and greedy people who care more about money than your health.

 The Western conventional health industry is designed to make money by treating sick people; therefore, it could care less about your health.
 This is why most doctors know very little about nutrition and why some even encourage diabetics to drink diet soda.
-Fortunately, not all doctors are easily manipulated by the destructive Western conventional health industry.
+Fortunately, not all doctors are easily manipulated by the greedy Western conventional health industry.